-24/7 Emergency and Critical Care Medicine
+24/7 Emergency and Critical Care

-The Critical Care Unit is equipped with continuous cardiac telemetry, blood pressure, pulse oximetry, blood gas and other monitoring devices.
+The Critical Care Unit (CCU) is equipped with continuous cardiac telemetry, blood pressure, pulse oximetry, blood gas and other monitoring devices.
 Specially-constructed oxygen cages provide an oxygen-enriched, temperature and humidity-controlled environment for our most critical patients.
-Advanced techniques such as blood component therapy, peritoneal dialysis and ventilator therapy are also available.
+Advanced techniques such as blood component therapy, peritoneal dialysis, and ventilator therapy are also available.

 - Dedicated nursing staff in emergency receiving and critical care.
-The nursing staff is trained in monitoring critically-ill patients on mechanical ventilators and requiring continuous drug infusions as well as a host of technical procedures
+The nursing staff is trained in monitoring critically-ill patients on mechanical ventilators and requiring continuous drug infusions as well as a host of technical procedures.

 - The critical care service has multiple means of oxygen administration including mechanical ventilation with a state-of-the-art ventilator.
-With 4 staff doctors, six residents and a group of dedicated critical care nurses they take a team approach to the management of critical cases.
+With staff doctors, residents and a group of dedicated critical care nurses they take a team approach to the management of critical cases.

 - Point-of-care 24 hour monitoring capabilities include direct and indirect arterial blood pressure, coagulation parameters, blood chemistries and blood gases, lactate, and most recently co-oximetry.
 Co-oximetry allows the staff to measure blood for methemoglobin and carboxyhemoglobin levels when acetominophen or carbon monoxide poisonings are suspected.
 The staff will also have the ability to monitor blood osmolality and colloid oncotic pressure in the near future.
-This will enable the staff to fine tune fluid therapies and medication administration to individual patient needs
+This will enable the staff to fine tune fluid therapies and medication administration to individual patient needs.

 - Consultations available with specialists throughout the hospital.
-Daily cage-side rounds provide an environment for repeated case re-evaluation and allow the staff to adjust treatment in a timely manner
+Daily cage-side rounds provide an environment for repeated case re-evaluation and allow the staff to adjust treatment in a timely manner.

 - A critical care team is in the Critical Care Unit every day, backing up the veterinarians, receiving emergencies and helping to assess and monitor the patients.
 The team is made up of senior staff, residents, interns and nurses.
 The staff provides peritoneal dialysis, management of open abdomen, mechanical ventilation, management of severe pancreatitis, diabetic ketoacidosis, sepsis, poly-trauma among other critical conditions.
-The use of enteral and parenteral nutrition techniques is a routine part of the practice
+The use of enteral and parenteral nutrition techniques is a routine part of the practice.